Puyo Puyo~n

-Puyo Puyo~n (ぷよぷよ〜ん, Puyopuyōn), also known as Puyo Puyo 4 and Puyo Puyo~n Party (for the N64 version), is the fourth installment of the Puyo Puyo puzzle game series, created by Compile for the Dreamcast, PlayStation, Nintendo 64 and Game Boy Color.
+Puyo Puyo~n (ぷよぷよ〜ん, Puyopuyōn), also known as Puyo Puyo 4 and Puyo Puyo~n Party (for the N64 version), is a 1999 puzzle video game and the fourth installment of the Puyo Puyo series, created by Compile for the Dreamcast, PlayStation, Nintendo 64 and Game Boy Color.
 Like many of the Puyo Puyo games, it was never officially released outside Japan.
 The title of Puyo Puyo~n comes from the Japanese word yon (四), signifying the fourth game in the series.

 Gameplay

 The gameplay of ~n remains similar to Puyo Puyo 2, with a new addition of character specials.
 As Puyo are erased from the field, a power gauge fills up, enabling the use of a special ability.
 Each character's ability differs, and vary between the home console versions and the Game Boy Color version.
 Each grid in the home console versions follows Special Rule, where a preset field and special board rules are implemented.
 In the Game Boy Color version, whenever garbage is countered, Sun Puyo fall on the field.
 The game also features several Endless modes involving grids larger or smaller than 6x12, and a Free Battle mode allowing for matches against any unlocked characters.
-The art is also vastly different from its predecessors, adopting a more serious tone.
+The game has graphic design by artist Sunaho Tobe.